Mr. Andrew Phillips reports

 Financial and operational information

-A full version of PrairieSky's management's discussion and analysis, unaudited interim condensed consolidated financial statements, and notes thereto for the fiscal period ended March 31, 2022, is available on SEDAR and PrairieSky's website.
+A full version of PrairieSky's management's discussion and analysis (MD&A) and unaudited interim condensed consolidated financial statements and notes thereto for the fiscal period ended June 30, 2023, are available on SEDAR and PrairieSky's website.

 Conference call details

-A conference call to discuss the results will be held for the investment community on April 19, 2022, beginning at 6:30 a.m.
+A conference call to discuss the results will be held for the investment community on Tuesday, July 18, 2023, beginning at 6:30 a.m.
 MDT (8:30 a.m.
 EDT).
-To participate in the conference call, approximately 10 minutes prior to the conference call, please dial the following.
+To participate in the conference call, you are asked to register.
+Details regarding the call will be provided to you upon registration.

 About PrairieSky Royalty Ltd.